Bora bora French Polynesia

 Transportation and Getting Around

-Now, Bora Bora is an experience, which includes the distance to the island in the appeal.
+Now, Bora Bora is an experience that includes the distance to the island in its appeal.
 The primary entrance to Bora Bora is through FAA’A International Airport (PPT) in Tahiti, the largest island in French Polynesia.
-Flights from major international cities like Los Angeles, Tokyo, Auckland, and Paris arrive at Faa’a Airport, operated by airlines like Air Tahiti Nui, Air France, and Qantas.
+Flights from major international cities, such as Los Angeles, Tokyo, Auckland, and Paris, arrive at Faa’a Airport, operated by airlines including Air Tahiti Nui, Air France, and Qantas.
 From Tahiti, visitors can fly domestically for 45 minutes to Bora Bora Airport (BOB) on Motu Mute, a small islet within the lagoon.
 Air Tahiti offers daily flights from Tahiti to Bora Bora.

 How to Get to Bora Bora

-Most visitors arrive via Faa’a International Airport in Tahiti, International Airport and then cycle in a 50-minute short flight to Bora Bora Airport (Motu Mute).
+Most visitors arrive via Faa’a International Airport in Tahiti and then take a 50-minute short flight to Bora Bora Airport (Motu Mute).

 Transportation on the Island